uzxmx/dotfiles/doc/kubernetes.md

 https://engineering.bitnami.com/articles/the-road-to-production-ready-charts.html
 https://engineering.bitnami.com/articles/running-non-root-containers-on-openshift.html

+## kubectl exec as root

+1. Use `kubectl describe pod <pod-name>` to find docker container id
+1. SSH into the corresponding node
+1. Exec `docker exec -it -u root <docker-container-id> bash`

+# Helm

-## Helm chart: deleting a default key
+## deleting a default key

 If you need to delete a key from the default values, you may override the value of the key to be `null`, in which case Helm will remove the key from the overridden